 “You must be so proud of your parents,” Cole said.
 “It’s not everyone who can say they’ve got a parent who’s a hero, let alone both of them.”

 Jake’s whole face lit up.
-He told them all about his parents, how his mom was just promoted to Sergeant and his dad three kids from a fire the week before.
+He told them all about his parents, how his mom was just promoted to Sergeant and his dad had saved three kids from a fire the week before.

 They ventured into the living room, leaving the ladies to the cooking since he was obviously still not allowed near the kitchen and Cole was talking about the military with Jake.
 Cole shared some fun stories from his days as a Marine and Cade loved every second of it.
 Cole rarely talked about those days and to know he had good times as well back then, made him breathe so much easier.